-Note: Aristotle Luna will be appearing as Billy in Billy Elliot the Musical (BETM) on Orcas Island in the state of Washington, presented by The Orcas Center, from March 15-25, 2018.
+Note: Aristotle Luna’s final show as Billy in Billy Elliot the Musical (BETM) on Orcas Island in the state of Washington, presented by The Orcas Center, was on March 25, 2018.

 Debut: March 15, 2018 (Orcas Island, Washington)